vijayanajay/simplest/docs/testing-strategy.md

     *   Cover critical user paths and core functionalities.
     *   Slower and potentially more brittle than unit/integration tests.
     *   Run as part of CI, but perhaps less frequently on every commit if very time-consuming (e.g., run on PRs and merges to main).
+    *   In E2E Tests, include automated verification for initial setup processes, such as environment configuration and dependency installation.

 ### Manual / Exploratory Testing